How to use SSH keys

 With any public/private key pair that you generate, your public key can be shared freely.
 Your private key should be just that—private!
 Take care not to share it with others, or in public repositories such as in GitHub.

-Use your public key to create an SSH key on your FluidStack account.
+Use your public key to add an SSH key to your FluidStack account.
 If you don’t have a public key, see: Generate a public/private key pair.

 Tip

-In this context, ‘creating an SSH key’ means ‘storing (adding) a copy of your public key on your FluidStack account.’
+In this context, ‘adding an SSH key’ means ‘storing a copy of your public key on your FluidStack account.’
 The stored SSH key is identical to your public key.

 View existing SSH keys